morse-simulator/morse/doc/morse/contributing.rst

 If you want your feature to be merged in MORSE:

-- First, `fork <https://help.github.com/articles/fork-a-repo>`_ ``laas/morse``
+- First, `fork <https://help.github.com/articles/fork-a-repo>`_ ``morse-simulator/morse``
   on GitHub.
 - Then, `send a pull request
   <https://help.github.com/articles/using-pull-requests>`_ with your changes.

-You can also get the source directly from the LAAS master repository at:
+You can also get the source directly from the LAAS mirror repository at:
 ``git://git.openrobots.org/git/robots/morse``

 *We use GitHub as a mirror.*